th2-net/th2-docs/README.md

 ### Prebuilt website

-To test production version of docs website you should build it and run local server firstly:
+To test production version of docs website, first build it on local server and then run:

 ```shell
 npm run build
 npm run prod:local
 ```

-Then run `production.local.cy.ts` spec from UI or by executing:
+Then, run `production.local.cy.ts` spec from UI or by executing:

 ```shell
 npm run cypress:test-prebuilt-prod